 The Aero Pure A515A W is an old-school bathroom fan that still manages to compete with the modern designs.
 If build quality and durability are some of your top priorities, then we’d definitely recommend considering this device.

 The fan operates at 80 CFM, which is typically enough power for most bathrooms.
 Heating is provided by infrared lamps that are attached to the underside of the fan.
 Each heat lamp is 270W, so the resulting warmth is pretty significant.

-If you just want to light up your bathroom without the heat, then you can simply witch on the 60W lightbulb.
+If you just want to turn the light on without heat, then you can simply turn on the 60W lightbulb.
 The multi-function selector allows users to decide which features the fan is using when it’s switched on.

 The Aero Pure is made out of extremely solid materials, including alloy steel and thick glass for each heat lamp.
 This device really feels like it’s going to last for a long time, especially when it’s compared to some of the cheaper plastic designs seen on inferior units.

 The Aero Pure isn’t quite as easy to install as some other models, but the process isn’t likely to cause too much trouble.
 The installation will be easiest if you already have an 8-inch ventilation duct installed in your ceiling.

 - Four heat lamps – provides impressive heat when you need it quickly.

 - Solid build and materials – a solid build and rustproof steel will endure moisture for years.